 General principles in teaching strings.
-The major

-schools of string teaching and their methodologies.
+The major 284 schools of string teaching and their methodologies.
 The development of string playing and string pedagogy from the Baroque period to the present.
-First semester, even-numbered years, two hours.
-Prerequisite: permission of the department head or String Performance major.
+First semester, odd-numbered years, two hours.

 SPd 502-String Pedagogy II.